limh0228/rpicampusmap/documentation/Contributors/GitHub.md

 **Branch**: Copying the current code such that you can freely make changes on your branch without affecting someone else's code.
 Branching is useful when you are developing other features, testing code, or making extensive changes.

+## Final Notes
+  * There is more to Github than pushing, pulling, cloning and branching but this is sufficient to work on RPI Campus Map and RPI Machines Map.
+  * If you want more hands-on experience in committing and branching, check out this great guide [here](https://learngitbranching.js.org/)
+  * And if you want to learn more about Github, check out [forking and pull requests](https://guides.github.com/activities/forking/).